> Canadian Bid-rigging Law | CANADIAN COMPETITION LAW

 Person Calling for Bids or Tenders

-The Act in essence provides a defense for parties that are engaged in joint bidding projects, such as bidding consortia or other types of joint ventures that may involve the submission of joint bids.
+The Competition Act in essence provides a defense for parties that are engaged in joint bidding arrangements, such as bidding consortia or other types of joint ventures that may involve the legitimate submission of joint bids and with the knowledge of the tendering authority.

-The time when a bid or tender is made is critical to ensuring that this requirement is met, which has been held to be when the contents of a tender are communicated to the party calling for tenders (i.e., a tender is opened).
+However, the time when a bid or tender is made is critical to ensuring that this requirement is met, which has been held to be when the contents of a tender are communicated to the party calling for tenders (i.e., when a tender is opened).

-It is also crucial that communication of any joint tendering be expressly made.
-Merely inferring the submission of joint bids – for example, by the fact that bids are identical – has been held to be insufficient.
+It is also critical that the communication of any joint tendering be expressly made.
+It has been held that merely inferring the submission of joint bids (for example, by the fact that bids are identical) is insufficient to meet this exception.

 EXCEPTIONS

-The only express Competition Act bid-rigging exception is for agreements between “affiliates” as defined in the Act (i.e., where an agreement or arrangement is entered into only between affiliates).
+The Competition Act contains a bid-rigging exception for agreements between “affiliates” as defined in the Competition Act (i.e., where an agreement or arrangement is entered into only between affiliates, as defined under the Act).

-Having said that, as discussed above, a bid-rigging offence will also not be established where parties (or bidders) expressly communicate an agreement to a party calling for bids or tenders at or before the time when a bid is submitted or withdrawn.
+As discussed above, a bid-rigging offence will also not be established where parties (or bidders) expressly communicate an agreement to the tendering authority at or before the time when a bid is submitted or withdrawn.

 PENALTIES

-The penalties for contravention of the bid-rigging provisions can be severe and include unlimited fines (i.e., in the discretion of the court), imprisonment for up to 14 years, or both.
+The penalties for contravention of the bid-rigging provisions can be severe and include unlimited fines (i.e., a fine in the discretion of the court with no prescribed upper limit), imprisonment for up to 14 years, or both.

 DETECTING BID-RIGGING